Standing on the shoulders of giants

 The phrase "standing on the shoulders of giants" is a metaphor which means "using the understanding gained by major thinkers who have gone before in order to make intellectual progress".

 It is a metaphor of a person who wants to reach higher, standing on the shoulders of giants (nani gigantum humeris insidentes) and expresses the meaning of "discovering truth by building on previous discoveries".
 This concept has been dated to the 12th century and, according to John of Salisbury, is attributed to Bernard of Chartres.
 Its most familiar and popular expression occurs in a 1675 letter by Isaac Newton: "if I have seen further [than others], it is by standing on the shoulders of giants."

 Early references

 Middle Ages

 The earliest documented attestation of this aphorism appears in 1123 in William of Conches's Glosses on Priscian's Institutiones grammaticae.
-Where Priscian says quanto juniores, tanto perspicaciores (young men simply can see more sharply), William writes: The ancients had only the books which they themselves wrote, but we have all their books and moreover all those which have been written from the beginning until our time.… Hence we are like a dwarf perched on the shoulders of a giant.
+Where Priscian says quanto juniores, tanto perspicaciores (young men simply can see more sharply), William comments: The ancients had only the books which they themselves wrote, but we have all their books and moreover all those which have been written from the beginning until our time.… Hence we are like a dwarf perched on the shoulders of a giant.
 The former sees further than the giant, not because of his own stature, but because of the stature of his bearer.
 Similarly, we [moderns] see more than the ancients, because our writings, modest as they are, are added to their great works.